 It depends heavily on who you're buying from.
 Enterprise VDR platforms like Intralinks and Merrill Datasite don't publish pricing - you'll need to request a quote and expect four-figure monthly costs minimum.
 Mid-market platforms run $400-1,500/month.
 Startup-focused tools range from free to $349/month.
 Ellty data room plans start at $149/month with users included and no per-user charges on top.
 The biggest hidden costs to watch for are per-user fees and storage overages.

 For most startups at Series A or earlier, you don't need an enterprise VDR.
 You need something that gets you live fast, has solid permission controls, tracks document activity, and doesn't charge you per user.
-Startup-focused tools like Ellty, Digify, and similar platforms cover the core use case well.
+Ellty, Digify, and similar platforms cover the core use case well.
 For complex M&A processes with sophisticated acquirers, you may eventually need to step up to a mid-market platform.
 Match the tool to your actual situation, not to what sounds most impressive.

-The standard categories for a startup due diligence data room are: company overview (incorporation docs, cap table, pitch deck, org chart), financials (P&L, balance sheet, cash flow, projections), legal (shareholder agreements, board minutes, regulatory filings), contracts (customer agreements, vendor contracts, NDAs), intellectual property (patents, trademarks, open source licenses), human resources (key employee contracts, option pool details), and technology (architecture documentation, security policies, hosting agreements).
+The standard categories for a due diligence data room are: company overview (incorporation docs, cap table, pitch deck, org chart), financials (P&L, balance sheet, cash flow, projections), legal (shareholder agreements, board minutes, regulatory filings), contracts (customer agreements, vendor contracts, NDAs), intellectual property (patents, trademarks, open source licenses), human resources (key employee contracts, option pool details), and technology (architecture documentation, security policies, hosting agreements).
 The depth of each section depends on your stage and deal type.

-With startup-focused VDR tools, you can have a live data room in under an hour if your documents are already organized.
+With user-friendly VDR tools, you can have a live data room in under an hour if your documents are already organized.
 The setup itself is fast - it's the document organization that takes time.
-Building a clean folder structure, gathering all the relevant files, and applying the right permissions is typically a 4-8 hour process for a typical Series A data room.
+Building a clean folder structure, gathering all the relevant files, and applying the right permissions is typically a 4-8 hour process for a typical data room.
 Enterprise platforms take longer due to more complex onboarding.
 Ellty is designed for fast setup without requiring an implementation process or IT support.

 For M&A specifically, you need: bulk document upload, multi-party access controls (different permission groups for different buyers), a full audit log, Q&A management tools, dynamic watermarking, and NDA gating.
 The audit log is particularly important in M&A because it becomes part of the deal record.
 You also want to think about whether the acquiring party has a preferred VDR platform - if they do, you'll likely need to use theirs.
 Confirm this early in the process.